cloudquery/cloudquery/website/pages/docs/deployment/ecs.md

 ---
 title: Running CloudQuery on Amazon ECS
 description: In this tutorial we will be deploying CloudQuery on AWS ECS using Fargate.
-You will be using the AWS CLI to create the required resources.
-You can also use the AWS Management Console to create the resources.
-At the end of the tutorial you will have a CloudQuery instance running on AWS ECS that will collect data from your AWS account and store it in an S3 bucket.
+You will be using the AWS CLI and and AWS Cloudformation to create the required resources.
+At the end of the tutorial you will have a CloudQuery instance running on AWS ECS that will periodically collect data from your AWS account and store it in an S3 bucket.
 You can then query the data using Athena.
 tag: tutorial
 date: 2023/03/03
 ---

 # Running CloudQuery on Amazon ECS

 In this tutorial we will be deploying CloudQuery on AWS ECS using Fargate.
-You will be using the AWS CLI to create the required resources.
-You can also use the AWS Management Console to create the resources.
-At the end of the tutorial you will have a CloudQuery instance running on AWS ECS that will collect data from your AWS account and store it in an S3 bucket.
+You will be using the AWS CLI and and AWS Cloudformation to create the required resources.
+At the end of the tutorial you will have a CloudQuery instance running on AWS ECS that will periodically collect data from your AWS account and store it in an S3 bucket.
 You can then query the data using Athena.

 ## Prerequisites
 Before starting the deployment process, you need to have the following prerequisites: